mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 A Traveller diving for cover will inflict a DM-2 on the attack roll of every attacker who targets them in this combat round and may get a bonus to Protection.

-They may dive behind any object within 1.5 metres of their current position.
+They may dive behind any object within 1.5 meters of their current position.
 If there is no suitable cover nearby, the Traveller only inflicts DM-1 on any attack rolls made against them, for being a prone target.

 However, a Traveller diving for cover will forgo their next actions completely – they are too busy trying to avoid being hurt!

 PARRYING A Traveller in close combat may attempt to parry an opponent’s melee attack as a Reaction.
 In so doing, they will inflict their Melee skill as a negative DM to the attacker’s attack roll.

-MELEE ATTACKS When a Traveller is within two metres of an enemy, they are said to be locked in close combat.
+MELEE ATTACKS When a Traveller is within two meters of an enemy, they are said to be locked in close combat.
 At this very short range, certain rules apply.

 •  Melee attacks may be made (see below).
 •  Neither the Traveller nor their enemy may attack any other target other than those they are in close combat with.